Dhruv-Varshney-developer/exam-app-smart-contract/README.md

 Download ganache from https://trufflesuite.com/ganache/ , if it is not installed

-Copy the commented code from "smart_contract" and deploy it on the local blockchain created using ganache.
+Copy the code from "exam_app/smart_contract" and deploy it on the local blockchain created using ganache.

 Steps:
 1)Open remix IDE.
-Copy the commented code from "smart_contract".
+Copy the code from "exam_app/smart_contract".
 Deploy it with external http provider.
 Your http provider is given in Ganache app installed on your system as "RPC SERVER" at second top bar.

-2)copy the smart contract address and abi and change the one in  ```exam_app/smart_contract_integration.py``` to your address and abi.
+2)copy the smart contract address and abi and change the one in  ```exam_app/authentication/smart_contract_integration.py``` to your address and abi.
 Now run ``` python3 manage.py runserver ``` in terminal again.